🇲🇽

 Iconic Sauces

-Mole and pipián look plant-based — often are not
+Mole and pipian look plant-based: often they are not

-Mole (in its many regional forms) and pipián sauces are made from chillies, seeds, and spices — ingredients that sound entirely vegan.
+Mole and pipian sauces are made from chillies, seeds, and spices, ingredients that sound entirely vegan.
 At traditional venues these sauces are very often based on chicken or turkey stock, with some versions also containing lard.
 These are Mexico's most celebrated sauces and appear on menus as the obvious choice for vegetable dishes.
 Always confirm the stock base before ordering.
 At dedicated vegan restaurants, fully plant-based moles are increasingly common.

 🌽